7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 3.md

     %                ^
     %                | an integer, which is also the ascii code for a '-'

 That looks like a nightmare of nested lists!
-How do we get a single string out of that?
+How do we get a single, flat list out of that?
 Well, look at what the ***control sequence*** `~s` does to a list of nested lists:

 ```erlang
 57> io:format("~s~n", [ ["hello", 97] ]).   %97 is an integer, which is also the ascii code for the character 'a'.